African Fat-Tailed Gecko Care Page

-Halogen Flood Heat Lamps (basking heat)
+Halogen Flood Heat Lamps (BASKING HEAT)

-Deep Heat Projectors (basking heat)
+Deep Heat Projectors (BASKING HEAT)

 DHP's produce lots of Infrared-B and a small amount of Infrared-A, making them the best alternative to a halogen heat bulb.
 These bulbs do not emit light, so they can be safely used day or night.
 If you need a lightless heat source, a DHP is a great option.

-Ceramic Heat Emitters (supplementary)
+Ceramic Heat Emitters (SUPPLEMENTARY HEAT)

 CHE's are best used as a supplementary heat source, as they only produce Infrared-C, the weakest and least efficient wavelength for reptile thermoregulation.
 However, they are perfect for gentle, lightless nighttime heating in rooms that may drop below 65℉.

 Once you have a heat bulb, you will need a lamp to put it in.
 Our favorite is Fluker’s 8.5″ dimmable lamp, as the dimming feature enables you to dial down the bulb’s heat output if it gets too warm.
 Any fixture you choose should have a ceramic socket to ensure that the bulb doesn’t get too hot for the lamp (risking electrical fire).
-If you have a fixture with an on/off switch, we recommend pairing it with a dimming thermostat or a plug-in dimmer.
+If you have a fixture with an on/off switch, we recommend pairing it with a dimming thermostat or a plug-in manual dimmer.